 Most people understand — from a general perspective — what is meant by the term “enterprise business”.
 These are large corporations with a huge market share.
-Digital marketers know that these kinds of businesses invest heavily in their digital marketing efforts and their SEO programs in particular.
+Digital marketers know that these kinds of businesses invest heavily in their digital marketing efforts and their enterprise SEO programs in particular.
 Every slice of data matters — even a 1% increase in conversions can mean tens of thousands of dollars.

 Enterprise SEO marketing is a specific search engine optimization strategy geared towards these larger corporations.
 Often, these enterprise SEO practitioners are in the Forbes 2000, and they have the funds and time to dedicate serious resources to SEO.
-According to one study, 57% of enterprises said that their biggest obstacle to achieving their SEO goals was limited SEO in-house skills.
+According to one study, 57% of enterprises said that their biggest obstacle to achieving their SEO goals was limited to SEO in-house skills.
 They are far too focused few too things (like blogging all day about their company in the press – something that clients get really bored about).

 However, making the decision to invest in an internal enterprise SEO team or an external one depends largely on the type of business you’re running.